Table of contents

 </html>

-In this example, the <col> tag is used to set different widths for the first and second columns.
-The first column takes up 40% of the table width, while the second column takes up 60%.
+In this example, the HTML col tag is used to set background colors for two columns.
+The first column has a light blue background, and the second column has light yellow.

 <!DOCTYPE html>